 The beginning of the Jubilee Test at Lord's - and of Mike Brearley's reign as England captain.
 Brearley replaced Tony Greig, who was sacked for his involvement in the setting up of World Series Cricket (but kept his place in the side).
 Greig showed why with a thumping 91 in the second innings, but a rain-affected match ended in a draw, with Australia struggling on 114 for 6.
 The gate receipts - over £220,000 - were a record for any cricket match in Britain at the time.

 A World Cup semi-final at Old Trafford, and a fireworks display from Shoaib Akhtar, who inspired Pakistan to a comfortable nine-wicket victory over New Zealand.
-His figures of 3 for 55 weren't that spectacular, but the manner of his three wickets certainly were - they all came from searing yorkers.
+His figures of 3 for 55 weren't that spectacular, but the manner of his three wickets certainly was - they all came from searing yorkers.
 This was cricket at its sexiest.
 Wisden Cricket Monthly said that "Shoaib was [the tournament's] pin-up: exciting, effective, expensive, exhilarating."

 A world-record opening stand.
 Herbert Sutcliffe (313) and Percy Holmes (224 not out) put on no fewer than 555 for Yorkshire against Essex, although their record has since been broken.
 Sutcliffe threw his wicket away the moment they had passed the previous best, 554, only for the scoreboard then to clunk back down to 554.
 After a few minutes it was realised that a no-ball had been missed, and all was well.
 Except for Essex, who collapsed in each innings for 78 and 164 and were thrashed by an innings.

 Birth of Cotar Ramaswami, the Indian batter who went missing from his home in Madras in 1985, never to return.
 No body has ever been found, and in the Wisden Almanack he is listed as "presumed dead".
 In his playing days, Ramaswami was the second-oldest Indian to make his Test debut, at 40 years 37 days, against England in 1936.
 He is also one of only two Test cricketers to have played tennis in the Davis Cup, for India in 1922.